mikeroyal/Unreal-Engine-Guide/README.md

 [Replay System](https://docs.unrealengine.com/5.0/en-US/TestingAndOptimization/ReplaySystem/) is a tool which can record gameplay for later viewing.
 This feature is available in all games, from live, multiplayer games played on dedicated servers, to single-player games, and even including Play-In-Editor sessions.
 At a high level, the Replay system works by using a DemoNetDriver to read data drawn from the built-in replication system, similar to how a NetDriver operates in a live, networked gameplay environment.

+[Take Recorder](https://docs.unrealengine.com/5.0/en-US/record-gameplay-in-unreal-engine/) is a tool that enables the fast iteration of recording performances and quickly reviewing previous takes for virtual production workflows.
+You can easily record animations from motion capture linked to characters in the level, as well as actual Live Link data for future playback.

 [Cesium for Unreal](https://cesium.com/cesium-for-unreal/) is a tool that brings the 3D geospatial ecosystem to Unreal Engine.
 By combining a high-accuracy full-scale WGS84 globe, open APIs and open standards for spatial indexing such as 3D Tiles, and cloud-based real-world content from Cesium ion with Unreal Engine, this project enables a new era of 3D geospatial software.

 ## Unreal Engine Learning Resources